 Jeanne Charlotte Vogt

-Jeanne is a curator, NODE festival co-director, and university teacher in cultural sciences and media sociology.
+Jeanne is a curator, cultural producer and university teacher in cultural sciences and media sociology.
+Since 2017, she is co-directing our festival and the CEO of our organization.
 Trained in management theory, working in arts and culture, she embodies the multidisciplinary perspective in the team.
 Working and researching at the intersection between the arts and technology, her projects are always aiming at spreading the news to a broad audience.

 In 2010, she graduated in business administration, intercultural management and economics at Friedrich-Schiller University Jena and Università degli Studi Roma Tre, Italy.
 From 2010-2013, Jeanne has been working as a researcher on cultural economics and consulting cultural organizations within the EU-funded regional development project „Innovation Incubator“ at Leuphana University Lüneburg.
 Jeanne is teaching at Leuphana and, in Summer 2016, in the global Goethe Institut online course “Managing the Arts in Times of Transition”.